Ukraine

-During the Middle Ages, Ukraine was the site of early Slavic expansion and the area later became a key centre of East Slavic culture under the state of Kievan Rus', which emerged in the 9th century.
-The state eventually disintegrated into rival regional powers and was ultimately destroyed by the Mongol invasions of the 13th century.
-The area was then contested, divided, and ruled by a variety of external powers for the next 600 years, including the Polish–Lithuanian Commonwealth, the Austrian Empire, the Ottoman Empire, and the Tsardom of Russia.
-The Cossack Hetmanate emerged in central Ukraine in the 17th century, but was partitioned between Russia and Poland, and ultimately absorbed by the Russian Empire.
-Ukrainian nationalism developed, and following the Russian Revolution in 1917, the short-lived Ukrainian People's Republic was formed.
-The Bolsheviks consolidated control over much of the former empire and established the Ukrainian Soviet Socialist Republic, which became a constituent republic of the Soviet Union when it was formed in 1922.
-In the early 1930s, millions of Ukrainians died in the Holodomor, a man-made famine.
-The German occupation during World War II in Ukraine was devastating, and seven million Ukrainian civilians were killed, including the majority of Ukrainian Jews.
+Humans have inhabited Ukraine since 32,000 BC.
+During the Middle Ages, it was the site of early Slavic expansion and later became a key centre of East Slavic culture under the state of Kievan Rus', which emerged in the 9th century.
+Kievan Rus' became the largest and most powerful realm in Europe in the 10th and 11th centuries, but gradually disintegrated into rival regional powers before being destroyed by the Mongols in the 13th century.
+For the next 600 years the area was contested, divided, and ruled by a variety of external powers, including the Grand Duchy of Lithuania, the Kingdom of Poland, the Polish–Lithuanian Commonwealth, the Austrian Empire, the Ottoman Empire, and the Tsardom of Russia.

+The Cossack Hetmanate emerged in central Ukraine in the 17th century but was partitioned between Russia and Poland before being absorbed by the Russian Empire in the late 19th century.
+Ukrainian nationalism developed and, following the Russian Revolution in 1917, the short-lived Ukrainian People's Republic was formed.
+The Bolsheviks consolidated control over much of the former empire and established the Ukrainian Soviet Socialist Republic, which became a constituent republic of the Soviet Union in 1922.
+In the early 1930s, millions of Ukrainians died in the Holodomor, a human-made famine.
+During World War II, Ukraine was occupied by Germany and endured major battles and atrocities, resulting in 7 million civilians killed, including most Ukrainian Jews.

-Ukraine gained independence in 1991 as the Soviet Union dissolved, and declared itself neutral.
-A new constitution was adopted in 1996.
-A series of mass demonstrations, known as the Euromaidan, led to the establishment of a new government in 2014 after a revolution.
-Russia then unilaterally annexed Ukraine's Crimean Peninsula; and pro-Russian unrest culminated in a war in the Donbas between Russian-backed separatists and government forces in eastern Ukraine.
-Russia launched a full-scale invasion of Ukraine in February 2022.
-Since the outbreak of war with Russia, Ukraine has continued to seek closer ties with the European Union and NATO.
+Ukraine gained independence in 1991 as the Soviet Union dissolved, declaring itself neutral.
+A new constitution was adopted in 1996 as the country transitioned to a free market liberal democracy amid endemic corruption and a legacy of state control.
+The Orange Revolution of 2004–2005 ushered electoral and constitutional reforms.
+Resurgent political crises prompted a series of mass demonstrations in 2014 known as the Euromaidan, leading to a revolution, at the end of which Russia unilaterally occupied and annexed Ukraine's Crimean Peninsula, and pro-Russian unrest culminated in a war in Donbas with Russian-backed separatists and Russia.
+Russia launched a full-scale invasion of Ukraine in 2022.

-Ukraine is a unitary state with a semi-presidential system.
-It is a developing country, ranking 77th on the Human Development Index.
-Ukraine is the poorest country in Europe by nominal GDP per capita, and corruption remains a significant issue.
-However, due to its extensive fertile land, pre-war Ukraine was one of the largest grain exporters in the world.
-It is a founding member of the United Nations, as well as a member of the Council of Europe, the World Trade Organization, and the OSCE.
-It is in the process of joining the European Union and has submitted an application for NATO membership.
+Ukraine is a unitary state and its system of government is a semi-presidential republic.
+Ukraine has a transition economy and has the lowest nominal GDP per capita in Europe as of 2024, with corruption being a significant issue.
+Due to its extensive fertile land, the country is an important exporter of grain, though grain production has declined since 2022 due to the Russian invasion, endangering global food security.
+Ukraine is considered a middle power in global affairs.
+Its military is the sixth largest in the world with the eighth largest defence budget, and operates one of the world's largest and most diverse drone fleets.
+Ukraine is a founding member of the United Nations and a member of the Council of Europe, the World Trade Organisation, and the OSCE.
+It has been in the process of joining the European Union and applied to join NATO in 2022.